Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 An engine failure close to the ground can be a stressful experience for the student – even if it is simulated.
 For the first few engine failures give the student plenty of notice, and as their experience and competence increases, slowly remove the advanced notice.

-Continued practise and overlearning the procedure will reduce their stress levels, and their responses will become automatic.
+Continued practice and overlearning the procedure will reduce their stress levels, and their responses will become automatic.

 Keep the cabin intact.
 Don't run the aeroplane nose into fence posts, steer between them.